Sean Lock: Other work

 In 1995, Lock played an escaped murderer in an episode of The World of Lee Evans, alongside Lee Evans and Phil Daniels.
 Lock wrote the screenplay for Andrew Kötting's 2001 feature film This Filthy Earth, based on the novel La Terre by Émile Zola.
-In 2004, Lock had a guest appearance in television's first ever "dope opera", Top Buzzer, written by Johnny Vaughan.
+In 2004, Lock had a guest appearance on television's first-ever "dope opera", Top Buzzer, written by Johnny Vaughan.

 In 2005, he became a regular team captain on the Channel 4 panel game 8 Out of 10 Cats.
 In an article at the time of his death, The Guardian said Lock "will be best remembered as a team captain for the first 18 series of...
-8 Out of 10 Cats... and he quickly emerged as its biggest star."
+8 Out of 10 Cats... and he quickly emerged as its biggest star".
 He was a team captain on 8 Out of 10 Cats between 2005 and 2015, and on its spin-off 8 Out of 10 Cats Does Countdown between 2012 and 2021.

 In spring 2006, he hosted his own entertainment show on Channel 4 called TV Heaven, Telly Hell.
 Lock narrated the BBC production World Cup Goals Galore in 2006.
 In 2008, he appeared on The Big Fat Quiz of the Year, on a team with James Corden.
-Lock also appeared on many popular British TV panel shows including Have I Got News for You, QI and They Think It's All Over.
+Lock also appeared on many popular British TV panel shows, including Have I Got News for You, QI and They Think It's All Over.
 He was also a celebrity guest in The Last Leg.
 Lock became "The Curator" for the second radio series of The Museum of Curiosity, in 2009, taking over from Bill Bailey.

 In 2010, Lock took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital, filmed live at The O2 Arena.
 He also appeared in a spoof video produced by Shelter, the housing charity, to highlight the problem of rogue landlords.
-In 2011, he took over from John Sergeant as the host of the Dave comedy panel show, Argumental.
+In 2011, he took over from John Sergeant as the host of the Dave comedy panel show Argumental.
 In 2019, Lock featured in episode 4 of the BBC comedy series Mandy.